CooRay/Promise-Demo/README.md

 * Using `promise.all()`
 * Using async/await

- ### All examples of functions are verbose with the intention of being easie to understand.
+ ### All examples are verbose with the intention of being easy to understand.

  ## Install
  Clone the repository then run `npm install`.